fabiofranchino/blog/_posts/2017-09-12-dispatch-custom-event-with-parameter.md

 })
 ```

-Now you can dispatch this *custom event* and all the elements listening for it will be notified:
+Now you want to dispatch that *custom event*, therefore, all the elements listening for it will be notified:

 ```javascript
 d3.selectAll('circle').dispatch('myevt')